waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Speed Assumption:** I must not assume my Pokémon is faster than an opponent's of the same species, even with a level advantage.
 Agatha's Lv58 Golbat proved to be faster than my Lv65 ECHO.
 This is a critical lesson in not making unverified assumptions about stats.
 - **Flawed Tool Debugging (Static Data):** I repeatedly failed to debug my `battle_data_extractor` tool because I was passing it the same static, outdated `game_state_json` string from a a previous turn. **Correction:** Tool arguments are not dynamic.
 I must ensure I am providing the current, correct game state information *each time* a tool is called.
 Failure to do so invalidates the test.
 - **Tool Maintenance Error (Corrected):** I incorrectly logged that I deferred a tool fix in turn 151892.
 My action log confirms I implemented the fix for `generate_path_plan` in turn 151891.
 This was a data entry error, not a procedural one.
 Maintaining accurate logs is critical.
+- **Speed Assumption Failure:** I gambled that SPARKY was faster than SLOWBRO without any evidence.
+I must avoid making assumptions about stats, especially speed, in critical matchups.
+This was a methodological failure.

 ## B. Tool & Agent Development Log
 - **Diagnostic Tool Output:** Pathfinding tools must report the specific obstacle that blocks a path upon failure.
 This is essential for distinguishing between a solvable puzzle and a genuinely impossible route.